MRtrix3/mrtrix3/docs/concepts/dw_scheme.rst

 dataset these vectors correspond to, in particular the image transform.
 In essence, this consists of rotating the gradient vectors according to the rotation part of the transform (i.e. the top-left 3×3 part of the matrix).
 This will introduce differences between the components of the gradient vectors when stored in `MRtrix format`_ compared to the `FSL format`_, particularly for images not acquired in a pure axial orientation (i.e. images where the rotation part of the image transform is identity).
+Additionally, this rotation must take into account that the `FSL format`_ assumes a left-handed coordinate system, regardless of the handed-ness of the image with which it is associated.

+.. warning:: **Never** perform a manual conversion between MRtrix and FSL gradient table formats using a text editor or basic shell script.
+This poses a risk of introducing an unwanted rotation / reflection of the gradient directions, with concomitant errors in later processing.

 Note that in this operation, what matters is the transform as stored in the NIfTI headers (i.e. the ``sform`` / ``qform``); the transform as reported by